hf7a/ESP32-ham-combo/README.md

 ### Optional Speaker for Audio Alerts

-The board includes a **2-pin Micro JST (1.25mm pitch) female connector** for attaching a small external speaker (e.g., 8 Ohm, 0.5W).
+The board includes a **2-pin Micro JST (1.25mm pitch) socket** for attaching a small external speaker (e.g., 8 Ohm, 0.5W).
 This enables audible alerts for new DX spots.

 The volume is software-adjustable with four predefined levels (plus a mute option).
-If the lowest setting is still too loud, it is recommended to connect the speaker in series with a current-limiting resistor (a value between **100-500 Ohms** is a good starting point) to further decrease the volume.
+If the lowest setting is still too loud, it is recommended to connect the speaker in series with a current-limiting resistor to further decrease the volume.

 > **:warning: Important Note on Board Variations:**
 > There are several hardware revisions of the ESP32-2432S028R board.
 While they may look identical, they can have minor differences in pin connections.
 The `User_Setup.h` file provided in this repository is configured for a common version.
 If you experience issues, you may need to **adjust the pin definitions in this file** to match your specific board.